StevenMDixon/IJScript/Tips.md

 # :mortar_board: Tips on Writing IJScript

-Welcome to the tips section hopefully this will help you write some aweful javascript code.
+Welcome to the tips section hopefully this will help you write some awful javascript code.

 JavaScript is a VERY quirky language, and I am going to run through some tips that will let you write some of the worst Javascript.

-## preword
+## foreword

 There are some advanced topics in the following tips some things you may want to be well versed in.